aJkal-abdulmoiz/README/README.md

 Hey 👋 My name is Abdul Moiz, and I am a computer science student at Air University, Islamabad.
 My Passion is Data, I LIV3 4 DATA.

+As a Full-Stack Web Developer, I design, develop, and deploy custom websites for clients who have a unique idea for their web pages.
+I use HTML, CSS, JavaScript, React for Front-End and for backend Node.js (Express.js) or Python (Django, Flask) and for Version Control I use Git to create responsive and user-friendly websites both for Client and Users.

+I also Leverage API Tools and Python libraries for developing Python Automation for Data Manipulation.

 I love to Bring Innovation in every project and Use of Futuristic tools in Software Development that prove beneficial for both user and developers.

-I have gained expertise in WEB development and Information Security through courses, projects and internships.

 I am a fast learner and fond of future technology.
 I stay up to date with the latest trends and developments in the field of computer science.

- I have great Interest in Web Development, I have great Skills in Front end development and converting any IMAGE, PDF , SKETCH , PSD, Figma, WordPress or any other format to HTML CSS JS Code.

-I enjoy Creating custom Websites for clients that have a unique idea for their website pages.

 I am fond of doing modifications in software of Smartphones.

 ## 🛠️ My Skills